 One opportunity to receive financial support from the Internship Funds is through a collaboration between Civic House and the Middle Atlantic Regional Advisory Board (MARAB).
 This specific fund serves to provide University of Pennsylvania undergraduate students from the Washington, D.C. area with financial support to participate in unfunded or underfunded summer internships in the public interest.
 Students not from the D.C. area, but who are participating in D.C.- area nonprofit or public internships will also be considered, but preference will be given to students who are from the D.C. area, regardless of where they may be interning for the summer.
 Students to whom this fund applies will be considered within the general Internship Funds applicant pool and do not need to provide any additional application materials.

-Please call or email Civic House Associate Director Elizabeth Cannon (email@example.com) if you have questions about the application process.
+If you have questions about your specific project, please visit our Frequently Asked Questions.
+Please call or email Civic House Associate Director Elizabeth Cannon (215-898-4831, email@example.com) if there is any confusion about the application process.

 For more information on past recipients and their placements, please click here.